kuchi-scm/kuchi-scm.github.io/index.md

-# 👋 Welcome to My Portfolio
+## 👋 Welcome to My Portfolio

-I'm **Saikiran Kuchi**, a Supply Chain Management Professional with experience across India and Germany in procurement, analytics, and supply chain.
+I'm **Saikiran Kuchi**, a Supply Chain Management Professional with experience across India and Germany in procurement,project management, analytics, and supply chain.

 Currently:
 - Based in Munich, Germany (open to relocation)